neoforge-dev/neoforge-mcp-server/memory-bank/progress.md

 ## In Progress

+### AI Coding Agent MCP Tools
+- 🔄 Evaluation and prioritization of new tools
+- 🔄 Architecture design for Code Understanding Tool
+- 🔄 Implementation planning for new AI agent tools
+- 🔄 Research on code analysis technologies
+- 🔄 Investigation of tree-sitter integration options

 ### Test Coverage Implementation
 - 🔄 Evaluation of current test coverage
 - 🔄 Identification of tools missing tests